CloudChaoszero/pymc3/README.rst

 Dependencies
 ============

-PyMC3 is tested on Python 3.6 and depends on Theano, NumPy, SciPy, and Pandas (see ``requirements.txt`` for version information).
+PyMC3 is tested on Python 3.6, 3.7, and 3.8 and depends on :ref:`Theano-PyMC<https://github.com/pymc-devs/Theano-PyMC>`_, NumPy,
+SciPy, and Pandas (see :ref:`requirements.txt<https://github.com/pymc-devs/pymc3/blob/master/requirements.txt`_ for version information).

 Optional